A Brief Description of E2EE

 - Your encrypted data is only accessible with the original ESP (which we do not know or store) and it is only requested by the browser once per session for your convenience.

-- At this time, Consol supports encryption only of certain content types, viz. notes, code blocks, and images, for users who have subscribed to the E2EE component.
+- At this time, Consol supports encryption only of certain content types, viz. notes, code blocks, files, and images.
 The other content types available in Consol are not yet encryptable.

 - Notably, Consol E2EE does not yet support encryption of the titles of any content types.
 For example, if you create a Consol note and encrypt it, the text you add to the note’s body will be encrypted but its title will not be encrypted.
 For now, you should operate accordingly.
 We plan to improve this in the future.